 This spoken word theatre show deals with found family and the socio-economic struggles of a generation that was promised the universe, but was gifted a broken world.

 Make/Shift is a 25 minute spoken word theatre piece.
 It is the fourth poetic collaboration between Ross McFarlane and Bibi June.
 The show was funded by a Disrupter Grant from the Hunter Foundation and Creative Scotland.
+In 2020, the show was adapted into an audio drama for the Saboteur Awards, with sound editing by Tin Can Audio.

 Preview from The Sunday Post